sodafoundation/architecture-analysis/specs/capri/Multi-attach.md

 ### Other end user impact

-N/A

-### Performance impact

-User first needs to use the following command to create a multi-attach related profile and specify it in volume creation.
+User should specify whether the pool supports MultiAttach in the configuration file use the following command to create a multi-attach related profile and specify it in volume creation.

 ```
-osdsctl profile create '{"name": "multi-attach", "description": "multi attach profile","customProperties":{"multiAttach":"<is> true"}}'
+osdsctl profile create '{"name": "multi-attach", "description": "multi attach profile","customProperties":{"capabilities:multiAttach":"<is> true"}}'
 ```

 ### Other deployer impact